AscendingPassage.com HOME PAGE.

 these dead men and women who sleep in the vast necropolis below have

-been fooled, and the awakening signal has not sounded for a single one
+been fooled.
+The awakening signal has not sounded for a single one

 NEXT CHAPTER